splunk/terraform-provider-artifacts/docs/resources/upload.md

 ### Optional

 - **delete_old_path** (Boolean) Set to false if the remote file should be orphaned on destruction of the resource or change of upload_path value.
 Defaults to true.
+- **triggers** (Map of String) Arbitrary map of values that, when changed, will trigger re-uploading of this resource's file.

 ### Read-Only